ericlee49/BestOfApp/README.md

 implements ios9 programmatic auto-layouts.
 No storyboarding is used.
 Programmatic constraints are applied, custom collectionView and tableViews are used.

 ## Tasks:
-- complete and solidify model from mvc
+- complete model for mvc
 - consider image compression
-- connect firebase
+- connect model to firebase
-- establish user login controller
+- establish user login controller (complete)
-- establish users
+- establish users (complete)
+- create view for establishment requests
+- create view for category requests
+- submit requests to database